omar-polo/mymenu/mymenu.1.md

 **-d** *separator*

-> Define a string to be used as a separator.
-Only the text after the
+> Define a string to be used as a separator (mnemonic: delimiter).
+Only
-> separator will be rendered, but the original string will be
+> the text after the separator will be rendered, but the original string
-> returned.
+> will be returned.
 Useful to embed custom data on every entry.
-See the mpd
+See the
-> example for hints on how this can be useful.
+> mpd example for hints on how this can be useful.

 **-e** *windowid*

 > Embed into the given window id.

+**-f** *font*

+> Override the font.
+See MyMenu.font.

+**-G** *color*

+> Override the border colors of the prompt.
+See
+> MyMenu.prompt.border.color.

+**-g** *size*

+> Override the border size of the prompt.
+See
+> MyMenu.prompt.border.size.

 **-H** *val*